kennethreitz/records/README.rst

 **Records is a very simple, but powerful, library for making raw SQL queries to most relational databases.**

-Including: Postgresql, MySQL, SQLite, Oracle, MS-SQL, and others (database drivers not included).
+Including: Postgresql, MySQL, SQLite, Oracle, and MS-SQL (drivers not included).

 This common task can be surprisingly difficult with the standard tools available.
 This library strives to make this workflow as simple as possible,